 - Language Barriers: If your English isn’t perfect you may struggle to understand the instructions, resulting in the law enforcement officer documenting a refusal.

 - Impatience: Some officers may lose their patience and claim there was a breath test refusal because you didn’t take the test immediately when requested or asked questions about it.

 Law enforcement officers may become aggressive and frustrated by your refusal.
-Remain calm and do everything the officer tells you to do.
-Do not resist arrest.
+Remain calm, be polite and respectfully decline the test.

 Should I Refuse a Field Sobriety Test in Florida?